Philip Toynbee: Early life

+Career and politics

 At Christ Church, Oxford in the late 1930s he became the first communist president of the Oxford Union, at the height of communism's apparent success and social acceptability.
 He visited Spain at the end of 1936, at the start of the Spanish Civil War, in a student delegation.
 He was said to have been beaten up by Mosley's Blackshirts at a fascist meeting.
 In 1938–39 he edited the Birmingham Town Crier.

-He married twice: in 1939, to Anne Powell and in 1950, Sally Smith.
-In the early 1940s Philip and Anne lived a bohemian life in London's Fitzrovia, and Philip was drinking heavily.
-At that time they knew Lucian Freud, Donald Maclean and Robert Kee, Henrietta Moraes and others from David Tennant's Gargoyle Club in Soho.
-Toynbee was later to be found, with Benedict Nicolson, in the Wednesday Club consisting of raffish male writers, artists and journalists.
-In 1945 they moved to the Isle of Wight, for a fresh start.
-They had two children, the second being Mary Louisa, better known as the journalist Polly Toynbee.
-Anne later married Richard Wollheim shortly after divorcing Philip in 1950.
-As a foreign correspondent with The Observer, Philip then traveled to Tel Aviv, where he met Sally, who was a secretary for the American Embassy there.

 During the 1950s he continued to work for The Observer, and was one of the more prominent intellectual figures in British life (perhaps to be compared with Edmund Wilson in the United States, for example).
-In an article written for The Observer in 1961, he notoriously proclaimed the irrelevancy of J.R.R.
+In an article written for The Observer in 1961, he proclaimed the irrelevancy of J.R.R.
 Tolkien's The Lord of the Rings, just prior to its paperback publication in America and subsequent cultural phenomenon:

 "There was a time when the Hobbit fantasies of Professor Tolkien were being taken very seriously indeed by a great many distinguished literary figures.
 Mr. Auden is even reported to have claimed that these books were as good as War and Peace; Edwin Muir and many others were almost equally enthusiastic.
 I had a sense that one side or the other must be mad, for it seemed to me that these books were dull, ill-written, whimsical and childish.
 And for me this had a reassuring outcome, for most of his more ardent supporters were soon beginning to sell out their shares in Professor Tolkien, and today those books have passed into a merciful oblivion."